 This EMPr addresses the construction phase environmental management ("CEMPr") and operational phase environmental management programme ("OEMPr") and all activities associated with the project.
-In addition it will deal with all the requirements of regulation 19 (4) of the EIA regulations (GN.
-R. 326, 07 April 2017) as well as any additional specific information requested by the Department: Environment and Nature Conservation (DENC) pertaining to some developments.
+In addition it will deal with all the requirements of regulation 19 (4) of the EIA regulations (GN R. 326, 07 April 2017) as well as any additional specific information requested by the Department of Environmental Affairs and Development Planning (D:EA&DP) pertaining to some developments.
 Compliance to this EMPr (which serves as a basis for all the phases of the project) will be monitored by the Environmental Control Officer (ECO).
 The Construction Engineer/Project Managers, the Contracting Agent(s) and the Client will be responsible for the implementation of this EMPr.